Scott W. Rothstein: Early life

-Rothstein was born in The Bronx, New York, to Gay Boockvor Rothstein and Harvey Rothstein (1935-2012), who was a door-to-door salesman.
+Rothstein was born in The Bronx, New York, to Gay Boockvor Rothstein and Harvey Rothstein (1935–2012), who was a door-to-door salesman.
 He had one sibling, a younger sister.
 He attended classes for intellectually gifted children in elementary school, and Special Progress classes in junior high school.
 He joined the Boy Scouts and, from the age of eight, attended Hebrew school.
 At the age of 12, he began studying for his Bar mitzvah at Temple Judea.
 Here, it was discovered that he had an exceptional tenor voice and he joined the choir.
 Two years later, the family moved to Lauderhill, Florida, where Rothstein attended Boyd H. Anderson High School and sang in the school's choir, chamber choir and barbershop quartet.
 He also played guitar and began to write songs, however when it came time to choose a career, he chose law over music.
-In 1984, be obtained a Bachelor of Arts degree from the University of Florida; in 1988, he graduated as a Juris Doctor from Nova Southeastern University's Shepard Broad College of Law.
+In 1984, he obtained a Bachelor of Arts degree from the University of Florida; in 1988, he graduated as a Juris Doctor from Nova Southeastern University's Shepard Broad College of Law.

 Career

 Rothstein partnered with attorney Howard Kusnick to form Kusnick & Rothstein, first in Plantation, Florida and then in Fort Lauderdale.
 At the time, Rothstein specialized in labor and employment litigation.
 In 1999, Rothstein joined with Stuart Rosenfeldt as a name partner at the Hollywood, Florida firm, Phillips Eisinger Koss & Rosenfeldt, which became known as Phillips Eisinger Koss Rothstein & Rosenfeldt.
-In 2001, Rothstein and Rosenfeldt left to start their own firm, Rothstein & Rosenfeldt.The firm soon included lawyer Russell Adler, when it became known as Rothstein, Rosenfeldt & Adler, or 'RRA'.
+In 2001, Rothstein and Rosenfeldt left to start their own firm, Rothstein & Rosenfeldt.
+The firm soon included lawyer Russell Adler, when it became known as Rothstein, Rosenfeldt & Adler, or 'RRA'.

 Over the next seven years, the firm grew to 70 lawyers and 150 employees, with offices in Boca Raton, West Palm Beach, Fort Lauderdale, Miami, Tallahassee, New York City and Caracas.
 The firm focused on labor and employment matters, civil rights, intellectual property, internet law, corporate espionage, personal injury, wrongful death, commercial litigation, real estate, mergers and acquisitions, and governmental relations, with a client list that included Citicorp, J. C. Penney, National Beverage, Silversea Cruises and Wells Fargo.

 In August 2008, Florida Governor Charlie Crist appointed Rothstein as a member of the Florida's Fourth District Court of Appeal's Judicial nominating commission, a body which is responsible for selecting new judges for appointment to the Court.

 Rothstein was a member of the Florida Bar and admitted by the United States Supreme Court.
 He had earned an AV Preeminent rating, the highest peer review rating awarded by the legal profession's information services company Martindale-Hubbell.
 The rating is a testament to an attorney's skill, communication, and integrity; fewer than 5% of lawyers achieve this distinction.

 On November 17, 2009, the Florida Bar Executive Committee accepted Rothstein's request to be disbarred.
 The Florida Supreme Court entered the order on November 25, 2009.
 Rothstein was removed from the Broward County Grievance Committee, and his name was removed from the database of "The Best Lawyers in America".